mattlianje/etl4s/docs/core-concepts.md

-**etl4s** has 2 building blocks. `Node` and `Pipeline`.
-They are just wrappers around lazily-evaluated functions `In => Out` that we chain together with `~>`
+**etl4s** has 1 fundamental building block: `Node`.
+Nodes are just wrappers around lazily-evaluated functions `In => Out` that we chain together with `~>`

 ## `Node[-In, +Out]`

-**etl4s** offers three nodes aliases purely to make your pipelines more readable and express intent clearly: `Extract`, `Transform` and `Load`.
+**etl4s** offers four node aliases purely to make your pipelines more readable and express intent clearly: `Extract`, `Transform`, `Load` and
+`Pipeline`.
 They all behave identically under the hood.

 ```scala
 import etl4s._